 Statistical analysis

-Data were presented as mean ± standard deviation with ranges.
+Data were presented as mean ± SD with ranges.
 In subgroup analyses, the 2 test or Fisher’s exact test for noncontinuous variable and Student’s t-test for continuous variable comparison between two groups were used.
 Analyses were performed using SPSS 19.0 (SPSS Inc., Chicago IL, USA).
 A P value less than 0.05 was considered statistically significant.

 RESULTS